NunoDasNeves/slp-to-mp4/README.md

 ## Configuration
 For linux, the configuration file is config.json.
 For Windows, the file is config_windows.json.
 - 'melee_iso' is the path to your Super Smash Bros.
 Melee 1.02 ISO.
 - 'dolphin_dir' and 'ffmpeg' in linux need to be set to the playback path in the installed version of dolphin, and the default installed path of ffmpeg.
-In windows, these dependencies are downloaded and installed in the local directory so there is no need to change the paths
+In windows, these dependencies are downloaded and installed in the local directory so there is no need to change the paths; 'ffmpeg' can also be the command name if it's in your PATH
 - 'resolution' can be set to the following.
 The output resolution is the minimum resolution dolphin can run above the resolution in this configuration.
   - 480p
   - 720p